After Norway election, Labor leader poised to become new PM - KESQ

 Monday’s result means that currently all five Nordic countries now have left-leaning governments.

 Jonas Gahr Stoere, the Labor leader, said he would start talks with Norway’s third largest group, the Center Party, and its leader Trygve Slagsvold Vedum.
 That party made the largest gain and grabbed nine seats.
-Gahr Stoere, who is poised to become prime minister, also will meet the media later while Solberg is scheduling a news conference to talk about the election outcome.
+Gahr Stoere, who is poised to become prime minister, also will meet the media later.

+Solberg said later Tuesday that she would continue at the head of a caretaker government and step down when “a new government is ready.”
+Solberg would also continue as leader of the Conservatives.

 The election campaign had focused on the North Sea oil and gas that has helped make Norway one of the world’s wealthiest countries.
 But fears about climate change have put the future of the industry in doubt.
 The country’s biggest industry is responsible for over 40% of exports and directly employs more than 5% of the workforce.